 The Office of Broadband will ensure that in all subgrantee selection processes for potential BEAD non-deployment programs, applications for funds will go through a competitive process, and awards will be made in accordance with the results of that process.
-The Commonwealth of Virginia has robust and varied resources to address matters related to fraud, waste, and abuse; internal controls; risk management; financial accounting and controls; and conflict of interests.
 Additionally, all relevant federal grant requirements and all relevant BEAD-specific program requirements will apply to potential subrecipients in any BEAD non-deployment programs that the Office of Broadband operates.